SUNDAY, 12 JANUARY

-Bob Spotnitz, PhD, President, Battery Design LLC
+Bob Spotnitz, President, Battery Design LLC

-TUT6: Materials for Next Generation Batteries
+TUT6: Materials for Next-Generation Batteries

 and high voltage cathodes will receive special attention.
 New discovery approaches based on materials simulation and statistical learning will be discussed.

 National Laboratory & Distinguished Professor of Physics, Electrical and Mechanical Engineering, University of Illinois at Chicago

-TUT7: Solid-State Batteries – Solid Electrolytes, Electrode Interfaces and Full Cells
+TUT7: Solid-State Batteries – Solid Electrolytes, Electrode Interfaces, and Full Cells

 This tutorial will give an overview on the status of solid-state battery development.
 The scientific basis for solid-state batteries will be explained in detail.
 The different types of solid electrolytes (oxides, sulfides, polymers) will be introduced,